Need help with other JFrog products?

 How Do Watches Work?

-- Checks Filters: Checks if the artifact matches all of the filters in the found watches.
+- Check filters: Xray then checks if the artifact matches all of the filters defined for that resource.

-- Processes Assigned Polices: Xray independently processes all of the policies in the found watches.
-For each assigned policy in a watch, Xray performs the following steps:
+- Process Assigned Polices: Xray independently processes all of the policies in the Watch.
+For each assigned policy, Xray performs the following steps: